 Any Beetle of yore is more closely related to a lawn tractor than it is to the modern auto with which it shares a name and silhouette

 It hardly seems believable that by 1971 the Volkswagen Beetle-the success story of the 1960s-was losing favor with the public.
-In earlier years the Beetle’s quaint simplicity had been a plus, but those same qualities were beginning to seem as hopelessly outdated as the car’s Read More
+In earlier years the Beetle’s quaint simplicity had been a plus, but those same qualities were beginning to seem as hopelessly outdated as the car’s underpinnings and Read More

 You can build a supercharged 500-hp ‘Stang in your backyard for about the price of a Ferrari brake job